-Endowments are awarded by the Auburn Office of University Scholarships.
 The HMCAC currently has five endowments honoring individuals who personified the Auburn Spirit and were committed to the HMCAC mission.
 In 2010, Dr. Charles Horton, a past HMCAC president, encouraged the board to begin building endowments in order to honor these much deserving individuals and ensure that their legacies continued by supporting future Auburn alumni.
+Endowments recipients are selected by Auburn's Office of University Scholarships.

 If you would like more information on the distribution of our endowments, contact the office of scholarships or click below: